Making a Malpractice Case Against Your Doctor

 - Operating on the wrong part of the body

-The statute of limitations refers to the deadline by which an injured patient must file a claim or lawsuit in a medical malpractice case.
+The statute of limitations refers to the deadline by which an injured patient must file a lawsuit in a medical malpractice case.
 According to Florida Statute 95.11, the medical malpractice statute of limitations is two years from the date of the alleged malpractice.
-The statute of limitations varies based on your jurisdiction, so be sure to look or your state's law on medical malpractice statute of limitations.
+State statutes of limitation may vary based on your jurisdiction, so be sure to understand your state's medical malpractice statute of limitations.

-If you don't file a medical malpractice claim or lawsuit against your doctor within the prescribed time, absent some exceptional circumstances, you cannot seek monetary compensation for the injuries and damages you sustained.
-A medical malpractice lawyer should know the statute of limitations deadline in your jurisdiction and work to ensure that a claim or lawsuit is filed in your case promptly.
+If you don't file a medical malpractice lawsuit against your doctor within the prescribed time, absent some exceptional circumstances, you cannot seek monetary compensation for the injuries and damages you sustained.
+A medical malpractice lawyer should know the statute of limitations deadline in your jurisdiction and work to ensure that a lawsuit is filed in your case before the deadline.

-Notice of Claim in a Medical Malpractice Lawsuit
+1. Notice of Claim in a Medical Malpractice Doctor Lawsuit

-Affidavit or Certificate of Qualified Expert Needed in a Medical Malpractice Lawsuit
+2. An Affidavit or Certificate of a Qualified Expert is Needed to Sue a Doctor

-A qualified expert can help in your medical malpractice claim, as they can speak to the standard of care in the industry and whether the at-fault doctor adhered to it.
+A qualified expert can help in your medical malpractice claim because they can speak to the standard of care in the industry and whether the at-fault doctor adhered to it.
 This medical expert will review your medical records and determine whether the original doctor deviated from accepted medical practices and caused harm.

 After meeting the notice requirements and other prerequisites, depending upon the jurisdiction, an injured patient may be able to file a lawsuit against the doctor.
 To prove negligence and show that a doctor committed medical malpractice, the accident victim must first be able to show that the doctor breached the duty of care owed to the patient.